pennmem/UnityEPL-FR/README.md

 Please navigate to UnityEPL-FR/Assets/Scripts/FRExperimentSettings.cs for documentation of FR experiment design.

+Required submodules exist for building this, so clone with "git clone --recurse-submodules" or do "git submodule update --init --recursive --remote" after cloning.

 # Adding a new experiment
 To add a new experiment, you will need to modify FRExperimentSettings.cs.